awsteiner/o2sclpy/doc/index.rst

 .. warning:: This python library is experimental and still under
 	     development.

-The main objects of interest are the :ref:`O2graph script`, and the classes :py:class:`o2sclpy.cloud_file`, :py:class:`o2sclpy.hdf5_reader`, and :py:class:`o2sclpy.plotter` .
+The main objects of interest are the :ref:`o2graph_script`, and the classes :py:class:`o2sclpy.cloud_file`, :py:class:`o2sclpy.hdf5_reader`, and :py:class:`o2sclpy.plotter` .